-So-called progressive rock certainly embraced enough excesses, pretentions and soulless excursions to explain why it helped to give birth to punk and new wave.
+So-called progressive rock certainly embraced enough excesses, pretensions, and soulless excursions to explain why it helped to give birth to punk and new wave.
 Unlike some of their musical contemporaries, however, Yes were the real deal—a tightly knit outfit with something to say and the talent to say it.
-And they were never better equipped to deliver the goods than in late 1972, when they toured North America to promote their fifth studio LP, the classic Close to the Edge.
+And they were never better equipped to deliver the goods than in late 1972 when they toured North America to promote their fifth studio LP, the classic Close to the Edge.
 That tour resulted in 1973’s compelling Yessongs, a bestselling live album.

 That release filled three discs, a rarity at the time, but it’s a Reader’s Digest version of the tour compared with the new Progeny, a mammoth 14-CD package that presents newly discovered recordings of seven complete concerts from the weeks leading up to the ones featured on Yessongs.
 Those who are inclined to say No to that much Yes can opt for a two-CD version of the collection that contains highlights from the seven shows.

 The audio has been remastered and enhanced for these releases in a variety of ways.
 As an accompanying booklet notes, for example, misaligned Dolby units resulted in murky-sounding original recordings and a poorly placed single microphone inadequately captured Chris Squire’s bass.
 With today’s equipment, the producers managed to address all such problems, and the result on Progeny is markedly better audio than Yessongs delivered.